sneeu-leeu/Leader-board-API/README.md

 ## Live Demo

-We are currently building and this does not yet apply!
+We are currently building, but you are more than welcome to see our progress [here](https://focused-leavitt-f1ea1d.netlify.app/)

 ### Setup